sq-96/Brain-ResNet/manuscript.md

 **A square image at actual size and with a bottom caption.**
 Loaded from the latest version of image on GitHub.
 ](https://github.com/sq-96/Resources/blob/c2d159caadb28736863aa92a31261dd380994ed3/test.png "Square image"){#fig:square-image}

+![
+**An image too wide to fit within page at full size.**
+Loaded from a specific (hashed) version of the image on GitHub.
+](https://github.com/manubot/resources/raw/15493970f8882fce22bef829619d3fb37a613ba5/test/wide.png "Wide image"){#fig:wide-image}